omafra-ceres/docs/product-specs.md

 ### Access Control - Advanced
 *   Ability to invite new users
 *   Ability to have allowed list of Tier 2 users
-*   Ability to upgrade Tier 1 users to Tier ⅔
+*   Ability to upgrade Tier 1 users to Tier 2 or 3
-*   Restrictions on Tier 2/3 users to ontario.ca email addresses
+*   Restrictions on Tier 2 and 3 users to ontario.ca email addresses

 <table>